 The St. Louis Zoo is one of the country's best.
 Actually, both Parenting Magazine and Zagat's call it the top zoo in the nation.
-Not only does the St. Louis Zoo excel at getting visitors face-to-face with animals, it's also respected for creating exhibits that resemble each animal's natural habitat (see my Zoo Photo Gallery).
+Not only does the St. Louis Zoo excel at getting visitors face-to-face with animals, it's also respected for creating exhibits that resemble each animal's natural habitat.
 Surprisingly, it does all this without charging a dime for admission!

-The Zoo has always been on of the best free attractions in St. Louis.
+The Zoo has always been one of the best free attractions in St. Louis.
 What to see once you're there?
 Here are ten things that shouldn't be missed.

 Penguin & Puffin Coast